ucsd-ets/jupyterhub-saml-auth/README.md

     username = email.split('@')[0]
     return username

-# The configuration path is for OneLogin's python3-saml package
+# The configuration path is for OneLogin's python3-saml package.
+This directory is where
+# settings.json & advanced_settings.json go.
+See https://github.com/onelogin/python3-saml
+# for more info about this
 c.SAMLAuthenticator.saml_settings_path = '/app/etc'

 # The cookies that your IdP uses for maintaining a login session.
 These will be cleared
 # once the user hits 'logout'
 c.SAMLAuthenticator.session_cookie_names = {'PHPSESSIDIDP', 'SimpleSAMLAuthTokenIdp'}

-# Function that pulls the username from the SAML attributes.
+# Function that extracts the username from the SAML attributes.
 c.SAMLAuthenticator.extract_username = extract_username

-# register the SAML authenticator
+# register the SAML authenticator with jupyterhub
 c.JupyterHub.authenticator_class = 'jupyterhub_saml_auth.authenticator.SAMLAuthenticator'
 ```